 - Parameters of bean & air temperature, airflow & heat power, the rotation speed of the drum, etc. are recorded and real-time computer-calculated compensation will be made accordingly.
 For example, if the profile was recorded in summer, the computer will adjust the heat to meet the required temperature in winter to make the current profile and the recorded profile consistent.

-- Probat high end fully automatic roaster: equipped with gas hot-air and computer-calculated compensation system able to record the roast profile and replicate the roast results.
+- Probat high end fully automatic coffee roasters: equipped with gas hot-air and computer-calculated compensation system able to record the roast profile and replicate the roast results.

 - Diedrich: ses Zenith Automation computer system able to record all the actions and duplicate the roast profile.
 However, it is equipped with semi-hot air and diecast drum which lengthen the reaction time.
 The reaction time could be as long as one minute.
 Thus, to reproduce the algorithm is quite challenging.